-Assuming you have a lot of projects to write, for example, you’re writing for many clients, for sure there will be pressure here and there.
+Assuming you had a lot of projects to write, for example, you’re writing for many clients, for sure there would be pressure here and there.
 Setting a deadline helps to reduce pressure to make your writing less stressful.

 Deadline just like goal helps you to stay focused and work hard to finish a writing task within a stipulated time.

 When you’re known with meeting up with deadlines, you become a reliable writer before your clients.
 You gain a good reputation and this means more respect, more and more clients, more work assignments and more money of course.